nlee98/ADS-508-AWS-Cloud-Computing/README.md

     - Removal of Household Records Lacking Values for All Dates of Interest
     - Feature Creation
       - Create Month and Day_of_Week Columns from Date Value
+      - Create a Daily Temp_range Column from Max_Temp and Min_Temp
     - Feature Transformation
-      - One-Hot Encode Categorical Variables
-      - Normalize and Standardize Features
+      - Normalization of Numerical Features
     - Data Partitioning

 ## Data Sources: